tarneaux/timelapse-rpi/README.md

 # timelapse-rpi | A tkinter gui for pi camera timelapse

-Timelapse-rpi is a tiny, user-friendly interface for making a timelapse with the raspberry pi and his camera.
+Timelapse-rpi is a tiny, user-friendly interface for making a timelapse with the raspberry pi and its camera.

 So let's run it!
 ## Installation